 There are many taxi operators in Cambridge.
 Most take cash and card payments.
 You can book a cab through the Porters’ Lodge.

 Students are not usually allowed to keep a car in Cambridge, though there are some circumstances in which it’s permitted.
-All student car enquiries should be directed to the Tutorial Administrator (Undergraduate) at email@example.com.
+All student car enquiries should be directed to the Student Office at email@example.com.